mainaksingha01/mainaksingha.github.io/_pages/cv.md

 ======
 * Reviewer at IEEE/CVF Conference on Computer Vision and Pattern Recognition (CVPR), 2024
 * Reviewer at CVPR 2024: 2nd Workshop on What is Next in Multimodal Foundation Models.
+* Reviewer at BMVC 2024.
+* Reviewer at ICPR 2024.
+* Reviewer at ICLR 2025.

 Leadership
 ======